BenSiv/vanai-hackathon-3-bensiv/README.md

 ## TODO

-- [ ] Explore dataset
+- [V] Explore dataset
-- [ ] Find field relationships
 - [V] Break dataset into structured database
-- [ ] Raise questions that may be answered using the data
+- [V] Raise questions that may be answered using the data
-- [ ] Extract insights from data
+- [V] Extract insights from data
 - [ ] Raise product idea based on the knowledge learned
 - [ ] Build product
 - [ ] Present product